 Students who are assigned this sanction will be notified by an AHSO Case Manager about availability and scheduling for the course.
 There is not a fee or charge for the course but space is limited, so it is important to sign up early.

-In addition to the three classes, students must complete five (5) writing assignments that ask them to reflect on how their being sanctioned affects them personally, Texas A&M University, and their future profession.
+In addition to the three sessions, students must complete writing assignments that ask them to reflect on how their being sanctioned affects them personally, Texas A&M University, and their future profession.
 The papers are due at the end of the month in which the course is being taken.